Building modules from the singular locus: Tiers of modules

 that $\Im{d_i}$ is in $\tier{h-i}{\sing}$ for $h \ge i \ge1$.
 In particular, the ideal $I=\Im{d_1}$ is in $\tier{h-1}{\sing}$.
 Thus the cosyzygy $R/I$ is in $\tier{h}{\sing}$ and clearly one has $h \le c$. \end{prf*}

 The proof above is quite close to Schoutens's original argument.
-Notice that it is not assumed that $R$ has finite Krull dimension.

 \begin{rmk} One cannot leave out of any of the three procedures---adding cosyzygies, closing up under extensions, or closing up under summands---from the definition of tiers and still generate the entire module category.
 For the sake of the argument, let $R$ be an isolated curve singularity, i.e.\ a one-dimensional Cohen--Macaulay local ring $R$ with $\sing = \{k\}$, where $k$ is the residue field of $R$. \begin{enumerate}[$\bullet$] \item Without adding cosyzygies, one does not move beyond the category $\close{\sing}$, which contains only the $R$-modules of finite length and hence not $R$. \item The $R$-module $k$ is simple and cannot be embedded in a free $R$-module.
 Furthermore, $R$ is indecomposable as an $R$-module.
-It follows that after adding cosyzygies and closing up under summands one is only left with free modules and $k$.
+It follows that by adding cosyzygies and closing up under summands one only gets $k$ and modules of projective dimension at most $1$.
 Thus, extensions are needed. \item Summands cannot be dispensed with either.
 The closure $\mathsf{E}$ of $\sing$ under extensions is the subcategory of modules of finite length.
 Since no such module can be embedded in a free $R$-module, $\cos{\mathsf{E}}$ contains exactly the finitely generated free modules.
 If the closure under extensions of $\mathsf{E} \cup \cos{\mathsf{E}}$ is the entire module category $\mod{R}$---or if $\mod{R}$ can be attained by alternately closing up under extensions and taking syzygies a finite number of times---then the Grothendieck group of $R$ is generated by $k$ and $R$.
 However for any even integer $n\ge 4$, the Grothendieck group of the $D_n$ singularity, $\mathbb{C}[\![x,y]\!]/(x^2y + y^{n-1})$, requires three generators; see \cite[Lemma~(13.2) and Proposition~(13.10)]{yos}. \end{enumerate} \end{rmk}